giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

 ```
 roscore
 ```
-* Run "DDPG.py" or "AC.py" from new terminal (rl_connection is the name of folder in our src):
+* Run "DDPG.py" or "AC.py" or "SARSA.py" from new terminal (rl_connection is the name of folder in our src):
 ```
 rosrun rl_connection DDPG.py
 ```